Net Promoter Score: A guide to fostering loyalty

 What does a good NPS look like?

+We know that you are wondering - What is considered a good Net Promoter Score?
 In an ideal world, a score of a perfect 100 is considered an excellent NPS score.
 Take the B2B NPS benchmarks from HubSpot as a reference point of where you stand against your competitors and to help measure your progress.

 - Department/Speciality Stores: 58